Teaching Resources about Lemurs

 Age 8 and up

-This family-friendly virtual trivia features Lynne Venart of the Lemur Conservation Network, Susie Louis of Conservation Fusion, and Jessica Deville of the Louisiana Lemur Foundation.
+This family-friendly virtual trivia video created for the 2020 World Lemur Festival features Lynne Venart of the Lemur Conservation Network, Susie Louis of Conservation Fusion, and Jessica Deville of the Louisiana Lemur Foundation.
 Test your lemur knowledge, learn new lemur facts, and learn how you can help lemurs!

 MORE ONLINE TEACHING RESOURCES